- AWS created a presentation to show the relationship with SAP.

 - How much of the information provided around the co-interests of SAP and AWS are true?

-This slide from a presentation by AWS shows a very complimentary relationship between AWS, SAP and a number of partners.
+This slide from a presentation by AWS shows a very complementary relationship between AWS, SAP, and several partners.
 However, the reality is quite a bit different.
-Not only SAP, but many of the partners on this slide intent to significantly intermediate between AWS and the final customer.
+Not only SAP but many of the partners on this slide intent to significantly intermediate between AWS and the final customer.

 This slide (by AWS) shows what is feasible, but not necessarily what is desirable for customers.
 Under the scenario where the SAP Cloud is the origination, the prices are dramatically higher.
 The table to the right shows that AWS claims a far more complete offering than GCP or Azure.